 Resolve in the Face of Devastation

-The donations of $50 million to each organization will focus on two building blocks of society – healthcare and housing:
+After receiving $50 million each to jumpstart multi-year recovery and resilience plans, the organizations are focused on two building blocks of society – health care and housing:

 AbbVie has a longstanding commitment to the people of Puerto Rico – operating on the island for nearly 50 years and serving as one of Puerto Rico’s largest private employers with more than 1,200 employees.